Updated 8:46 a.m. Monday, January 18, 2021

 and being symptom-free.
 If the test is positive, the individual must follow self-isolation

-- Testing availability: On the Bolivar campus, same-day testing is available through the Polk County Health
+- Bolivar campus: On the Bolivar campus, free rapid testing is available for students on the Bolivar

 - Self-isolation: Anyone testing positive will be required to self-isolate.
 Students living in residence